 Sales Age vs. Purchase AgeOne challenge for implementation within the Tobacco 21 movement has been around enforcement.
 One approach is to place the burden of responsibility on the tobacco retailer rather than on the underage purchaser.
 For example, in March 2012, the City of Chicago voted to raise the MLSA for tobacco to 21.
 However, the ordinance also removed the fine for possession of tobacco for those underage, holding the tobacco seller accountable rather than young people who have been targeted by the tobacco industry.
-Some cities have included provision that penalize tobacco purchase, use, and possession (PUP) by individuals under the age of 21.
+Some cities have included provisions that penalize tobacco purchase, use, and/or possession (PUP) by individuals under the age of 21.
 However, the evidence of the effectiveness of PUP provisions in reducing youth tobacco use is limited, particularly among those at higher risk for smoking, and the laws may have adverse consequences for youth already addicted.
 Learn more about PUP laws.

 The Evidence for Raising the Age to 21In 2015, 4.7 million middle and high school students used some form of tobacco.
 According to the 2012 Surgeon General's report youth initiation is a major factor in the tobacco epidemic.
 A model developed by researchers at UC Irvine showed that smoking prevalence for 15-17 year olds would drop from 22% to 9% in only seven years if the age of purchase were increased to 21 across the U.S. Models in a recent report by the Institute of Medicine suggest that smoking prevalence overall will drop significantly between 2015 and 2100 due to previously instituted tobacco control policies even with the MLSA at the status quo.
 However, they project that smoking prevalence would drop by an additional 12% if the MLSA were raised to 21, compared to only an additional 3% if the MLSA were raised to 19.
 Tobacco use is costly to society.
 Every year, smoking costs the US over $289 billion in health care costs and lost productivity.
 If the MLSA were raised to 21, simulations project a net cumulative savings of $212 billion dollars through decreased projected prevalence of tobacco use and the subsequent savings in medical costs.
 Population health gains in terms of both length of life and health-related quality of life are likely to be 7 times greater when youth smoking initiation is prevented, rather than encouraging cessation among adults once they are already smokers.
 According to the Institute of Medicine, if the MLSA were raised to 21 now, it could prevent 223,000 premature deaths, 50,000 deaths from lung cancer, and 4.2 million years of life lost.
 A higher MLSA limits social channels through which youth can get enough cigarettes to develop a regular smoking habit.
 Youth frequently rely on getting cigarettes from the 18-20 year olds in their social circles.
 Raising the MLSA reduces access to legal buyers in their daily routine (especially at school) and limits successful store purchases.
 Recruiting young adults as replacement smokers has long been a tobacco industry strategy to sustain their business.
 Smokers who start at an early age are more likely to become regular and heavy smokers.
 But as one RJR Reynolds researcher said in 1982, Motivated by this knowledge, the tobacco industry markets directly to 18-21 year olds through promotions and marketing at bars, clubs, and parties in college towns as well as tobacco corporation-sponsored music and sporting events, capitalizing on this age group's transition to adulthood as an opportunity to hook them on nicotine.[10, 15] While enforcement will require regular compliance checks, raising the MLSA will create less ambiguity for sales clerks.
 With the legal age currently set at 18, teens who look older than 16 have a higher success rate in purchasing tobacco products.
 However, if the legal age is raised to 21, the same legal age to purchase alcohol, ID checks could become streamlined and less burdensome for retailers.